SignumOracle/signum-feeds/docs/usage.md

 telliot report -a acct1 -s 2000 -ncr -rf
 ```

-If the reporter account's actual stake is reduced after a dispute, the reporter will attempt to stake the difference in TRB to return to the original desired stake amount.
+If the reporter account's actual stake is reduced after a dispute, the reporter will attempt to stake the difference in STB to return to the original desired stake amount.

 ### Withdraw Stake

 To withdraw your stake, there isn't a command available.
-Instead, you'll have to connect your wallet to the token address on your chain's explorer (e.g. [TRB on etherscan](https://etherscan.io/token/0x88dF592F8eb5D7Bd38bFeF7dEb0fBc02cf3778a0#writeProxyContract)), run `requestStakingWithdraw`, wait seven days, then run `withdrawStake`.
+Instead, you'll have to connect your wallet to the token address on your chain's explorer (e.g. [STB on etherscan](https://etherscan.io/token/0x88dF592F8eb5D7Bd38bFeF7dEb0fBc02cf3778a0#writeProxyContract)), run `requestStakingWithdraw`, wait seven days, then run `withdrawStake`.

 ## Reporter Lock